Rali-28/fizzbuzz/README.md

 * Plan / Pseudo Code
 * Divide and conquer

+### Pseudo Code

+Loop of 1 - 100 numbers

+    if divisible by 3 && 5
+        replace value to
+        print Fizz Buzz

+    if divisible by only 3
+        replace value to
+        print Fizz

+    if divisible by only 5
+        replace value to
+        print Buzz

+    else
+        simply print the number

 ### Technology Used

 <img src="./js_logo.png" alt="Javascript logo" style="width: 20px; height: 20px"> Javascript